 Hyaluronic acid is a GAG that can be found naturally in most cells and especially in areas like the joints (cushioning them and keeping them lubricated), the skin (where it’s most abundant—your skin contains 50% of all the HA found in the body), and the eyes (giving eyeballs their shape).

 HA can hold up to 1,000 times its weight in water, or 6 liters of water in 1 gram of HA.
 Wow!

-The Role of Hyaluronic Acid in the Skin
+The Role of Hyaluronic Acid in the Skin & What Does it Do

-The dermis is primarily made up of 75-80% collagen and the rest is elastin and hyaluronic acid, fat cells, fibroblasts (collagen production factories) and blood vessels.
+The dermis is primarily made up of 75-80% collagen and the rest is elastin and hyaluronic acid, fat cells, fibroblasts (collagen production factories), and blood vessels.

 Elastin is another protein in the dermis that gives skin its stretching ability.
 It’s essentially what allows skin to bounce back when you pinch and pull at it, like a rubber band.
-Without elastin, skin would lose its firmness and become saggy, just like a rubber band that’s been stretched too much.
+Without elastin, the skin would lose its firmness and become saggy, just like a rubber band that’s been stretched too much.

 What does hyaluronic acid do?

 As previously mentioned, hyaluronic acid fills out the free spaces between the collagen and elastin fibers to keep collagen flexible (on its own collagen doesn’t have much stretch).
 It acts as a nourishing anti-aging agent to keep collagen limber and pliable, providing surface hydration and keeping fine lines and wrinkles at bay.